mkyleUD/Caviness-HPC-Shell/_episodes/03-files.md

 > it is.
 Changing the name or extension of the file will *never* change a file's contents, so you
 > are free to rename things as you wish.
 With that in mind, however, file extensions are a useful
 > tool for keeping track of what type of data it contains.
 A `.txt` file typically contains text,
 > for instance.
-The extensions my also be used by other applications to help interpret the files
+The extensions may also be used by other applications to help interpret the files
 > contents.
 For example changing `.mp3` to `.txt` might make the file unreadable to a music player.
 {: .callout}